 The bottom line with big relationships is that you really can’t get the results you want without them and it takes intentional work to create them.
 I find there are three key ways to build and strengthen them:

 - Identify.
-Look at every level of your organization and identify people who can help you succeed and drive results — likely someone with skills and relationships that complement, rather than duplicate, your own.
+Look at every level of your organization and identify people who can help you succeed and drive results.
+This is likely someone with skills and relationships that complement, rather than duplicate, your own.

 - Engage.
 This action is literally at the center of FED.
 Engage with other leaders in your business.
-Make an effort to understand how your intended impact is received by others.
+Make an effort to understand how others receive your intended impact.